fivetran/fivetran_sdk/tools/destination-tester/README.md

 The tester by default reads all input files from local data folder and executes them in the alphabetical order they appear.
 You can specify a single input file to be read and executed using this option.
 Providing just the filename is sufficient.

 #### --schema-name
-The tester by default creates `tester` named schema.
-This option allows the tester to run with different schema name.
+The tester by default creates a schema named `tester`.
+This option allows the tester to run with a custom schema name by specifying `--schema-name <custom_schema_name>` where `<custom_schema_name>` is your custom schema name.

 #### --disable-operation-delay
-The tester by default adds delay to operation for real time simulation, set this boolean to disable delay.
+The tester by default adds a delay to operation for real-time simulation.
+Specifying this argument disables the delay.